Emily Davison: Fatal injury at the Derby

 On 4 June 1913 Davison obtained two flags bearing the suffragette colours of purple, white and green from the WSPU offices; she then travelled by train to Epsom, Surrey, to attend the Derby.
 She positioned herself in the infield at Tattenham Corner, the final bend before the home straight.
 At this point in the race, with some of the horses having passed her, she ducked under the guard rail and ran onto the course; she may have held in her hands one of the suffragette flags.
 She reached up to the reins of Anmer—King George V's horse, ridden by Herbert Jones—and was hit by the animal, which would have been travelling at around 35 mi per hour, four seconds after stepping onto the course.
 Anmer fell in the collision and partly rolled over his jockey, who had his foot momentarily caught in the stirrup.
 Davison was knocked to the ground unconscious; some reports say she was kicked in the head by Anmer, but the surgeon who operated on Davison stated that "I could find no trace of her having been kicked by a horse".
 The event was captured by three newsreel cameras.
+The result of the race was not deemed to be void.

 Bystanders rushed onto the track and attempted to aid Davison and Jones until both were taken to the nearby Epsom Cottage Hospital.
-Davison was operated on two days later, but she never regained consciousness; while in hospital she received hate mail.
+Davison regained partial consciousness in hospital; she was operated on two days after the collision.
+While in hospital she was sent hate mail.
 She died on 8 June, aged 40, from a fracture at the base of her skull.
 Found in Davison's effects were the two suffragette flags, the return stub of her railway ticket to London, her race card, a ticket to a suffragette dance later that day and a diary with appointments for the following week.
 The King and Queen Mary were present at the race and made enquiries about the health of both Jones and Davison.
 The King later recorded in his diary that it was "a most regrettable and scandalous proceeding"; in her journal the Queen described Davison as a "horrid woman".
 Jones suffered a concussion and other injuries; he spent the evening of 4 June in London, before returning home the following day.
 He could recall little of the event: "She seemed to clutch at my horse, and I felt it strike her."
 He recovered sufficiently to race Anmer at Ascot Racecourse two weeks later.